Netiar/Akan-Generator-project/README.md

  [Go Back to the top](#project)
  ## Technology Used
- * HTML - which was used to build the structure of the pages.
+ * HTML5 - which was used to build the structure of the pages.

- * CSS - which was used to style the pages including the navigation bar.
+ * CSS3 - which was used to style the pages including the navigation bar.

  * JavaScript - was used to add interactivity in the submit form.